Kielen Adams: Career

 After playing youth football for Oldham Athletic and Bradford City, Adams returned to Oldham in July 2019.
 In January 2020 he joined Chorley on loan.
 On 2 March 2020, he joined Hyde United on a one-month loan.
 He was released by Oldham at the end of the 2019–20 season.

 On 4 September 2020, Adams signed for Clitheroe after playing for the club as a trialist.
 He extended his contract with the club in January 2021.

 In August 2021, he signed for Macclesfield.

 Adams joined Marine in March 2022, the first time since 1995 that the club had paid a transfer fee for a player.
 The undisclosed transfer fee was the highest that Macclesfield had received for a player.
+He moved on loan to Ashton United in November 2022, before the transfer was made permanent in December.

+He returned to Macclesfield in July 2024.
+He left the club in September 2024, next playing for Emley, before signing for Atherton Collieries in October 2024.
+He scored his first goals for the club on 2 November 2024, scoring twice in a 4–3 defeat.